 The aria has the feeling of an eerie sarabande or minuet, much depending upon the tempo chosen.
 The first three notes are rhetorically powerful and are taken up by the singer on entry----Ah, there remains (nothing but imperfection).
 Trumpet, voice and continuo together create a powerful scenario which may seem at odds with the confessions of inadequacy.

 But Bach is almost certainly being much more subtle than that.
-The trumpet is a symbol of power and potency frequently used to celebrate the powerful and the divine.
+The trumpet is a symbol of power and potency frequently used to celebrate the potent and the divine.
 When announcing its opening theme these are the impressions the listener gains.
 But its bursts of semi-quavers, a weirdly fascinating sound, particularly on the original valveless instrument, give an impression of stress, tension and effort----even human imperfection.
-Indeed, these passages must have taxed the skills of some of the best practitioners at the time; the effort just to get the notes out may well have been apparent to all, thus reinforcing the message of the text through sheer physical endeavour.
+Indeed, these passages must have taxed the skills of some of the best practitioners at the time; the effort just to get the notes out may well have been apparent to all, thus reinforcing the message of the text through sheer physical struggle and endeavour.

 By contrast, the marching quavers in the continuo are forceful and energetic (from bar 42).
 Might this reflect the Divine foundation of love which supports our imperfect existence?

 It would seem that Bach′s approach, positive as always, was to accentuate the potency of the human spirit and its efforts to do what needed to be done.
 This is not an aria about weakness, failure and humility.
 On the contrary it is the encapsulation of a strong and determined spirit who will, as everyone does on occasion, find certain tasks overwhelming.
 The exquisite subtlety of Bach′s mind and his sensitivity to the text have produced yet another movement which is captivating and engaging, ultimately inscrutable and certainly unique.